Database Partitioning vs. Sharding: What’s the Difference?

 Here are some suggestions for when to partition a table:

-• Tables greater than 2 GB should always be considered as candidates for partitioning.
+• Tables greater than 2 GB should always be considered as candidates for partitioning into multiple partitions.

 • Tables containing historical data, in which new data is added into the newest partition.
 A typical example is a historical table where only the current month’s data is updatable and the other 11 months are read only.